CharanMann/IDM-Migration-ScriptedCREST/README.md

 REST connector for IDM migration: <br />
 1. Managed users migration <br />
-2. Managed roles migration <br />
+2. Managed roles with assignments migration <br />
 3.

 These features are not currently supported in this implementation: <br />
 1. LiveSync of managed objects from old to new IDM <br />
-2.
+2. Relationships migration <br />
+3.

 Pre-requisites :